zevv/npeg/README.md

 - NPeg uses prefixes instead of suffixes for `*`, `+`, `-` and `?`
 - Ordered choice uses `|` instead of `/` because of operator precedence
-- The explict `*` infix operator is used for sequences
+- The explicit `*` infix operator is used for sequences

 NPeg patterns and grammars can be composed from the following parts: